 How I Found Joy In The Journey

-But the reason I overcame my sadness was because of Amelia.
+But the reason I overcame my sadness was thanks to Amelia.
 She learned to smile early, clap early, and laugh early.
 While she lagged behind on other milestones, anything attached to joy was right up her alley!
 As for me, it was impossible to remain sad when every morning, this little person expressed happiness the minute I showed up.
 She would actually applaud when I entered her room.
 How could I be blue anymore?

 A few years later, Zoe was very different.
 She cried day and night.
 Having sensory issues and no ability to communicate is a challenge for babies.
 After some time, though, she learned to communicate a bit and her nature started to shine through.
 The first time I heard her laughter my heart filled with joy.
 I made it my mission to keep that smile on her face and eventually discovered that under that hurting exterior was a child with a heart full of joy.